 How will you use your resources to reach your goals?

-To provide a help desk mission statement example, Build a Help Desk’s mission statement is simply; “We provide validated industry standard knowledge by translating it into real life customer service examples to improve support practices for Help Desk management world-wide.”
-Notice we did not use all five questions but if applicable you can building yours.
+To provide a help desk mission statement example, Build a Help Desk’s mission statement is simply; “We provide validated industry standard knowledge by translating it into real-life customer service examples to improve support practices for Help Desk management worldwide.”
+Notice we did not use all five questions but if applicable you can build yours.

 A good vision statement will allow you to create effective strategies for managing the company toward that vision.
 A vision statement is important to know why the business exists and why it’s worth investing in.
 John Kotter writes in Forbes “70% of all employees are unknowingly misaligned with your company’s strategic direction.”
 John continues with “if the vision is unclear 70% of your company doesn’t know what they are striving toward and operating on false assumptions, your team will move slowly and defensively rather than swiftly and proactively.
 Worst of all, they might be off and running, applying valuable energy in the wrong direction.”